 Water Meter Permits

-In response to recent issues with plastic pipe installations, the City of Beaumont’s Water and Wastewater Department is implementing new requirements for all new residential units, effective March 4, 2024.
+In response to issues with plastic pipe installations, the City of Beaumont’s Water and Wastewater department implemented alternate requirements for all new residential units.

-1. Copper pipe requirement: All new units must have copper piping from the entry point of the water service line up to the 6” beyond the outlet valve, located after the water meter.
+1. Copper pipe: All new units must have copper piping from the entry point of the water service line up to the 6” beyond the outlet valve, located after the water meter.

 2. Installation conditions: To proceed with water meter installations, the following conditions must be met: